tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 In the following example:

-* `String` is the class that is extended, also known as the receiver type.
+* `String` is the extended class, also known as the receiver type.
 * The `.bold()` extension function's return type is `String`.
 * An instance of `String` is the receiver object.
 * The receiver object is accessed inside the body by the [keyword](keyword-reference.md): `this`.